 Scope and objectives

-The policy supports the Exchange’s organizational mission to be a connection center between people and the growth objectives of businesses, while leading transformation in the capital market.
-The policy is designed to contribute to Colombia’s sustainable development, and facilitate the free movement of capital between those with resources to invest and those that need capital to innovate and grow, by ensuring the proper functioning of markets we administer within a regulated, secure, transparent and equitable environment.
+This policy aims to comply with the organizational purpose of bvc Group, To connect people’s dreams with the growth objectives of businesses, while leading the transformation of capital markets.
+In this way, this policy aims to contribute to the economic, sustainable and inclusive growth of Colombia, facilitating the movement of capital between those who have funds to invest and those who require capital to innovate and grow through the good functioning of the managed markets in a transparent, efficient, secure, reliable and regulated environment.

 Capital market development